bashybaranaba/foliohouse/README.md

 ### Built-in Token Economy
 Dataset creators earn tokens each time their datasets are used which can be used to cover storage costs on the platform
 ### Access control
-The platfrom gives dataset creators the ability to control who can view, access and load and use their datasets
+The platfrom gives dataset creators the ability to control who can view, access, load and use their datasets
 ### Dataset Loader
 The dataset loader downloads and prepares datasets for inspection and ML model evaluation and training in a standard format.